Arabs: A 3,000-Year History of Peoples, Tribes and Empires: Favorable

-In The Irish Times, Darragh Geraghty listed the audiobook version of Arabs as one of 35 best listens during the COVID-19 lockdowns.
+In The Irish Times, Darragh Geraghty named the audiobook version of Arabs as one of 35 best listens during the COVID-19 lockdowns.
 He described it as surprisingly engaging, and praised its focus on Arabic culture and language rather than Islam.
 The Boston Athenæum also recommended reading the book.
 Jamil Sherif of Salaam hailed the book as a "masterpiece of historical explanation" and "monumental work of scholarship and erudition", emphasizing the author's sense of humour and ability to link past and present.
 In The British-Yemeni Society Journal, Noel Brehony reviewed the book favorably.
 He mentioned that Arabs "has been widely praised" and cited a passage from Ian Black's review in The Guardian.
 Viewing it as the successor to Hourani's book on the same topic, he praised the book's use of words to "enlighten, entertain and inspire".
 He added:

 [Arabs] is a formidable piece of scholarship but told using anecdote, quotation, striking and original analogy and parallels between the past and the present to make it a joy to read.
 This reviewer, though at first daunted by its length, found himself drawn in and eager to spend an hour daily enjoying the author's erudition, command of the sources – historical as well as literary, prose as well as poetry – and brilliant turn of phrase.
 It is comprehensive and the subject matter complex, but he makes it utterly comprehensible.

 Justin Marozzi reviewed the book favorably in The Sunday Times.
 He said Arabs was a rare "combination of commanding erudition and swashbuckling prose". "[Mackintosh-Smith] writes with wonderful verve.
 Idioms and irreverence abound," he added.
 Marozzi nevertheless was mildy critical of the editing, "[u]ndoubtedly brilliant, his book might have benefited from a sharper editorial knife," he explained.
 He encouraged readers to buy the book to support the author as he, according to his website, was "impecunious".
 Arabs was listed in The Sunday Times best history books for 2019 where it was described as "sumptuous" and written with "infectious enthusiasm".
 Writing for The Times (sister paper of The Sunday Times), Richard Spencer made a similar note to Marozzi regarding the book's need for more editing.
 Nevertheless, his review was also favorable, describing Arabs as a "sweeping book" that employs "meticulous scholarship" and " addresses vital questions of Arab identity and nationhood".
 He also praised the author, attributing to him "nearmythical status among western observers of the Middle East".